 The files can be accessed under “documents” which is available both in the left pane and the right side of the page.

-- A new Site Collection is created in the SharePoint for every Team created.
+- Initially, a new Site Collection is created in the SharePoint for every Team created.
 All the channel data within the Team are available in the corresponding site collection.

-- A dedicated folder is created along with the channel name in the site collection for every channel created in Teams under the ‘Documents’ folder.
+- Furthermore, a dedicated folder is created along with the channel name within the site collection for every channel created in Teams under the ‘Documents’ folder.

-- Files shared in the channel are stored in the corresponding channel’s folder in the site collection.
+- Finally, files shared in the channel are stored in the corresponding channel’s folder in the site collection.

 Private Channel Files

 Of course, a single site stores all the channel files available within a team.
-But considering its privacy, a separate site collection is created for private channels to store the files securely.
+Additionally, to maintain its privacy, a separate site collection is created for private channels to store the files securely.

 How to find the files shared in a private channel?